Mass media in Bosnia and Herzegovina: Legislative framework

 The CRA has also adopted a Code on Audio-Visual and Radio Media Services, by which to measure the application of the licence terms, and an Advertising and Sponsorship Code, that regulate the protection of minors in the context of advertising and sponsorship.
-Despite of these codes, there are still concerns about the proper following of professional standards.
+Despite these codes, there are still concerns about the proper following of professional standards.

 The BiH Electoral Commission has adopted in 2005 the Rules on Media Presentation of Political Subjects in the Election Period, as required by BiH Electoral Law.
 These rules set the standards for the coverage of electoral campaigns and require broadcasters to provide factual, complete, honest, fair and impartial information, and to treat political competitors equally and impartially.